sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-upper-tier.md

 {.topo}

 **1. In the Jailhouse (6a)**
-tricky start from grassy ledge to easier ground and overlap
+A tricky start from a grassy ledge leads to easier ground and and an overlap.

 **2. Po Lazarus (5+)**
-straightforward jug-pulling and jamming with overhang above.
+Straightforward jug-pulling and jamming to an overhang above.

 **3. No Way is Patience a Virtue (6b)** &starf;
 Stiff fingery start to easier ground on fine rock above

 **4. Whilst the Cat's Away E3 6b**

-**5. Oh Brother Where Art Thou' (6a)**
+**5. Oh Brother Where Art Thou' (6a)** ★
-★ pleasant climbing with a tricky start from the obvious ledge
+Pleasant climbing with a tricky start from the obvious ledge.

-**6. Dapper Dan (6a)**
+**6. Dapper Dan (6a)** ★
-★ the excellent arete to a tricky finale.
+The excellent arete to a tricky finale.
 Stretchy first clip from ledge.

 **7. Babe the Blue Axe (6a)**
-tricky starting wall to ledge then much easier climbing above.
+Tricky starting wall to ledge then much easier climbing above.

 **8. The Cretan (6b+)**
-tricky arete taken on right-hand side to ledge.
+The arete taken on right-hand side to ledge.
 Easy above.

 **9. Corinthian Spirit (6a)**
-straightforward crack system with awkward move left onto ledge.
+Straightforward crack system with awkward move left onto ledge.

 **10. Theseus-Saurus (6c)**
-easier lower wall to ledge then very tricky finale.
+Easier lower wall to ledge then very tricky finale.
 Requires l-o-n-g reach!!!

 **11. It's all Greek to Me (6b)**
-very pleasant bulging crackline to ledge to easier finale.
+Very pleasant bulging crackline to ledge to easier finale.

 **12. The Miner Tour (6c+)**
 Hard start (throw) to ledge.
 Slabby wall is good.
 Start can be avoided on R

 **13. Olympiakus (6c)**
-leftwards into hanging groove left of Her Aklion.
+Goes leftwards into hanging groove left of *Her Aklion*.

 **14. Her Aklion (6c)**
-exits cave to gain hidden delights in hanging groove.
+Exits cave to gain hidden delights in hanging groove.
 Good when dry.

 **15. Almost There (5)**
-right arete of cave system on incredible bubbly jugs.
+Climbs the right arete of the cave system on incredible bubbly jugs.

 **16. Into the Labyrinth (5+)** ★
-front face of grey tower, recently retro-bolted (naughty but nice)
+The front face of grey tower, recently retro-bolted (naughty but nice).

 **17. By Zeus (6a+)**  ★
 Right arete of grey tower with technical start.